 #6.
 Use Focus Mode

 It’s never been harder to focus on a project than in today’s society.
-We have access to social media on our computers and smartphones, which release a bit of dopamine in our brain every time we get a “like” or comment from a friend.
+We have access to social media on our computers and smartphones, which release a bit of dopamine in our brains every time we get a “like” or comment from a friend.

-However, you need time to achieve deep focus, a 30-minute to 1-hour long window of uninterrupted work.
+However, you need time to achieve deep focus, a 30-minute to 1-hour-long window of uninterrupted work.